FirelyTeam/firely-docs/vonk/features/customresources.rst

 Custom Resources
 ================

 Custom Resources are not formally defined in the FHIR Specification.
-To Vonk a Custom Resource is a resource with a definition that is a specialization of DomainResource, but that is not in the Core FHIR Specification.
-Vonk can handle these, provided it knows about the StructureDefinition that defines it.
+To Firely Server a Custom Resource is a resource with a definition that is a specialization of DomainResource, but that is not in the Core FHIR Specification.
+Firely Server can handle these, provided it knows about the StructureDefinition that defines it.
 This page explains how to register such a StructureDefinition and store custom resources.

 .. warning::